CasCodes/CasCodes/README.md

 </div>

-### my passion is programming and I'm a big fan of Linux & Foss software in general
+### my passion is programming and I'm a big fan of Linux & foss in general

 - 💾 some experience with C
 - 🐍 currently learning python